ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 ## Defining Module Interfaces

 UTop's `#show` command displays an [API](https://en.wikipedia.org/wiki/API#Libraries_and_frameworks) (in the software library sense): the list of definitions provided by a module.
 In OCaml, this is called a _module interface_.
 An `.ml` file defines a module.
 In a similar way, an `.mli` file defines a module interface.
-A module interface file must be attached to a module file.
-To do that, an `.mli` file must have the same base name part as its attached `.ml` file.
+The module interface file corresponding to a module file must have the same base name, e.g. `hello.mli` is the module interface for module `hello.ml`.
 Create a `lib/hello.mli` file with this content:
 ```ocaml
 val world : string
 ```

-Observe that only what is between `sig` and `end` has been written in the interface file `lib/hello.mli`.
-This is explained in the tutorial dedicated to [modules](/docs/modules).
+Observe that only the list of declarations of the module signature (which is between `sig` and `end`) has been written in the interface file `lib/hello.mli`.
+This is explained in more detail in the tutorial dedicated to [modules](/docs/modules).

 Module interfaces are also used to create _private_ definitions.
-A module definition is private if it is not listed in its corresponding interface.
-If no interface file exists, everyting is public.
+A module definition is private if it is not listed in its corresponding module interface.
+If no module interface file exists, everything is public.

 In your preferred editor, amend the `lib/hello.ml` file to add the `mundo` definition.
 Replace what's there with the following: